NAIST-SE/CodeHash/README.md

 It takes as command line arguments source file names on your disk.
 For example:
 >        java -classpath target/CodeHash.jar jp.naist.se.codehash.comparison.DirectComparisonMain 001.c 002.c

+### Options

+The tool accepts the following options.

+#### File selection options

-An option `-lang:[LANGUAGE]` specifies a language name.
+- `-lang:[LANGUAGE]`: This option specifies a language name.
 Supported languages are CPP, JAVA, ECMASCRIPT, PYTHON, PHP, and CSHARP.
+- `-dir:[DIRNAME]` specifies a directory including files to be compared by the tool.  - `-prefix:[PREFIX]` specifies a prefix filter for file names to be compared by the tool.
+This option extracts a subset of files listed by arguments and `-dir` options.

+#### Comparison Options
+- `-n:[NGRAM]` specifies N for N-gram.
+The default is trigrams (i.e., `-n:3`).
+- `-th:[THRESHOLD]` specifies a similarity threshold (0-1.0).
+If a similarity value for a file pair is less than this threshold, the file pair is excluded from the output.
+- `-thenj:[THRESHOLD]` specifies a threshold for estimated normalized jaccard distance.
+If a similarity estimated by b-bit minhash is less than this threshold, an actual comparison is skipped.

+### Output

 The program produces a JSON format like this.